Singularity resolution in gravitational collapse: Introduction

-In this paper, we show that for a certain homogeneous density dynamics (gravitational collapse) of our toy model scalar field with a potential which has $\mathbb{Z}_2$ symmetry, the cloud collapses eternally, thereby the singularity formation is avoided.
-However, a very UHDR of the size of the order of Planck length is obtained in a finite comoving time.
-Trapped surfaces do not form, causing the exposure of this strong gravity region to the outside observer.
-The paper is arranged as follows: In section II, we derive basic dynamical equations of the massive scalar field using the Einsteins field equations, which will be used in further investigations.
-Section III shows that for the scalar field mentioned above, the density can not be an algebraic function of the scale factor but a transcendental function.
-For a particular transcendental function as a density configuration, satisfying the regularity requirements, we discuss the visibility aspects of the UHDR, which may be governed by quantum gravity, and see if $\mathbb{Z}_2$ symmetry in the scalar field potential is obeyed by the causal property of the UHDR.
-We end the paper by concluding remarks.
+The paper is arranged as follows: in Sec.
+II, we derive basic dynamical equations of the massive scalar field using the Einsteins field equations, which will be used in further investigations.
+In Sec.
+III, we show that for the scalar field mentioned above, the density cannot be an algebraic function of the scale factor but a transcendental function.
+For a particular transcendental function as a density configuration, satisfying the regularity requirements, we obtain the exact solution of Einstein's field equations.
+The exterior spacetime is modeled by the retarded (outgoing) generalized Vaidya spacetime.
+We depict the conditions that need to be satisfied for smoothly matching the interior collapsing solution with the exterior generalized Vaidya metric.
+In Sec.
+IV we discuss the visibility aspects of the UHDR, which may be governed by quantum gravity, and see if $\mathbb{Z}_2$ symmetry in the scalar field potential is obeyed by the causal property of the UHDR.
+We end the paper by concluding remarks and final discussions.
 We use the geometrized units $c=8\pi G=1$.